Oligochaeta: Internal anatomy

+Earthworm cross section.
+Visible structures include the cuticle, longitudinal muscle layer, intestine, and coelom.

 Most oligochaetes are detritivores, although some genera are predaceous, such as Agriodrilus and Phagodrilus.
 The digestive tract is essentially a tube running the length of the body, but has a powerful muscular pharynx immediately behind the mouth cavity.
 In many species, the pharynx simply helps the worm suck in food, but in many aquatic species, it can be turned inside out and placed over food like a suction cup before being retracted.

 The remainder of the digestive tract may include a crop for storage of food, and a gizzard for grinding it up, although these are not present in all species.
 The oesophagus includes 'calciferous glands' that maintain calcium balance by excreting indigestible calcium carbonate into the gut.
 A number of yellowish chloragogen cells surround the intestine and the dorsal blood vessel, forming a tissue that functions in a similar fashion to the vertebrate liver.
 Some of these cells also float freely in the body cavity, where they are referred to as 'eleocytes'.

 Most oligochaetes have no gills or similar structures, and simply breathe through their moist skin.
 The few exceptions generally have simple, filamentous gills.
 Excretion is through small ducts known as metanephridia.
 Terrestrial oligochaetes secrete urea, but the aquatic forms typically secrete ammonia, which dissolves rapidly into the water.

 The vascular system consists of two main vessels connected by lateral vessels in each segment.
 Blood is carried forward in the dorsal vessel (in the upper part of the body) and back through the ventral vessel (underneath), before passing into a sinus surrounding the intestine.
 Some of the smaller vessels are muscular, effectively forming hearts; from one to five pairs of such hearts is typical.
 The blood of oligochaetes contains haemoglobin in all but the smallest of species, which have no need of respiratory pigments.

 The nervous system consists of two ventral nerve cords, which are usually fused into a single structure, and three or four pairs of smaller nerves per body segment.
 Only a few aquatic oligochaetes have eyes, and even then they are only simply ocelli.
 Nonetheless, their skin has several individual photoreceptors, allowing the worm to sense the presence of light, and burrow away from it.
 Oligochaetes can taste their surroundings using chemoreceptors located in tubercles across their body, and their skin is also supplied with numerous free nerve endings that presumably contribute to their sense of touch.